 Chapter 47 – San Isidro

 The Brayshaws envelope had contained one hundred pounds, which to me was incredible.
 So much for so little when all I had done was introduce them to two friends from whom I had already received a generous reward.
-I expected it from Charles and Rowcroft but never anticipated the client might pay me something for my services.
-But when I thought about it a bit more, I concluded arriving here to buy a villa without knowing a soul or anybody trustworthy was a huge risk my introductions had ameliorated.
+I expected it from Charles and Rowcroft, but never anticipated the client might pay me something for my services.
+But when I thought about it a bit more, I concluded arriving here to buy a villa, without knowing a soul or anybody trustworthy was a huge risk my introductions had ameliorated.
 What if they had chosen one of the more unscrupulous agencies and been ripped off?
 More and more I had heard of people losing their deposits or buying unregistered properties.
 It germinated an idea in my head.
 Perhaps, I could offer, a safer way of property purchasing.
 I tucked it away in the back of my mind while I changed into my festival clothing.

-Today was the fifteenth of May, and I was escorting a small group of Fontainebleau guests to celebrate the Romeria San Isidro, the patron saint of farmers and labourers.
-As we headed down Pintada after breakfast, there was a loud whoosh followed by an airborne explosion.
+Today, was the fifteenth of May, and I was escorting a small group of Fontainebleau guests to celebrate the Romeria San Isidro, the patron saint of farmers and labourers.
+As we headed down Pintada, after breakfast, there was a loud whoosh followed by an airborne explosion.
 On the Balcon, we paused to watch the official town firework igniter, dressed in his usual uniform of a battered straw hat, torn baggy trousers, and grubby T-shirt sending yet more rockets aloft into a clear blue sky.
 The noise echoed around the countryside, summoning the surrounding populace to the town centre.

 While the church bells tolled, spent rocket sticks headed earthward with luck to land harmlessly.
 It wasn’t always so.
 One year, a fishing boat on Calahonda beach went up in flames, another, the mayor’s laundry drying on his terrace.